 Systems and procedure packs

 System and procedure packs is described in MDR Article 22.
 They can combine medical devices, in vitro diagnostic medical devices, and other products which are in conformity with legislation that applies to those products, only where they are used within a medical procedure or their presence in the system or procedure pack is otherwise justified.
-In this case of demonstrated legal conformity of each component, the systems or procedure packs no not need to bear themselves an additional CE marking but they must bear the name, registered trade name or registered trade mark of the person who combines the products as well as the address at which that person can be contacted.
+In this case of demonstrated legal conformity of each component, the systems or procedure packs do not need to bear themselves an additional CE marking but they must bear the name, registered trade name or registered trade mark of the person who combines the products as well as the address at which that person can be contacted.

 A procedure pack means a combination of products packaged together and placed on the market with the purpose of being used for a specific medical purpose.
 A system means a combination of products, either packaged together or not, which are intended to be interconnected or combined to achieve a specific medical purpose.